 A few things to note:

-- There is no water available, so BRING YOUR OWN.
+- There is no potable water available, so BRING YOUR OWN.
 The water in the stream is not safe to drink.

 - Discover Pass required.
+Please purchase in advance.

-- Bicycles and Frisbees are fun, chairs, tables, tarps, spotting scopes, telescopes, and cameras are standard gear.
+- Bicycles and Frisbees are fun; chairs, tables, tarps, spotting scopes, telescopes, and cameras are standard gear.
 Don’t forget your binoculars!

 - Please leave pets at home, but if you do have a dog with you, keep it on leash.